Kenneth Williams: Radio and television shows

 Williams was a regular on the BBC Radio impromptu-speaking panel game Just a Minute from its second series in 1968 until his death.
 He frequently got into arguments with host Nicholas Parsons and other guests on the show.
 (Russell Davies, editor of The Kenneth Williams Letters, explains that Williams's "famous tirades on the programme occurred when his desire to entertain was fuelled by his annoyance.")
 He was also remembered for such phrases as "I've come all the way from Great Portland Street" (i.e. one block away) and "They shouldn't have women on the show!" (directed at Sheila Hancock, Aimi MacDonald and others).
 He once talked for almost a minute about a supposed Austrian psychiatrist called Heinrich Swartzberg, correctly guessing that the show's creator, Ian Messiter, had just made the name up.
 Williams was also a regular on the BBC Radio comedy show Round the Horne, playing, alongside Hugh Paddick, the characters Julian and Sandy who spoke in a comedic version of Polari.

-On television, he co-hosted his own TV variety series on BBC2 with the Young Generation entitled Meanwhile, On BBC2, which ran for ten episodes from 17 April 1971.
+On television, he co-hosted his own TV variety series on BBC2 with the Young Generation titled Meanwhile, On BBC2, which ran for ten episodes from 17 April 1971.
 He was a frequent contributor to the 1973–74 revival of What's My Line?, hosted the weekly entertainment show International Cabaret and was a regular reader on the children's storytelling series Jackanory on BBC1, hosting 69 episodes.
 He also narrated and provided all of the voices for the BBC children's cartoon Willo the Wisp (1981).

 In 1983, Williams was the subject of an episode of the BBC series Comic Roots, in which he revisited the places in London where he grew up and went to school.

+Writing

+As well as his diaries (see below), Kenneth Williams wrote occasional 'Preview' columns for Radio Times in the 1970s, commenting on upcoming BBC television and radio programmes.